byjg/php-restserver/README.md

 * session('key') - Get a server session value(the same as $_SESSION).
 If not found return false.
 * request('key') - Get a value from any of get, post, server, cookie or session.
 If not found return false.
 * payload() - Get the payload passed during the request(the same as php://input).
 If not found return empty.
 * getRequestIP() - Get the client request IP.
-It handles proxies and firewalls to get the corret IP;
+It handles proxies and firewalls to get the correct IP;
 * getRequestServer() - Get the sername.
 It handles the different environments;